ashfaq-ahmed/Atrigger-API-Codeigniter-Library/README.md

 Atrigger-API-Codeigniter-Library
 ================================

-Create Scheduled Tasks In Codeigniter Application using Atrigger PHP library,
+Create Scheduled and/or recurring Tasks In Codeigniter Application using Atrigger PHP library,

 <h3>Getting Started</h3>
 1) Create an account at Atrigger.com to obtain API key and Secret.